Age-Old Wisdom meets Modern Tools

-Delphiniums are a favorite of many gardeners and sometimes a challenge.
-They prefer moist, cool summers and do not fare well in hot, dry summers.
+Delphiniums are a favorite of many gardeners, but can sometimes be a challenge.
+They prefer moist, cool summers and do not fare well in hot, dry weather.
 The plants also dislike sudden wind or rain.

 Except for the dwarf perennials, most delphiniums need staking.

 - Grow in fertile, well-drained soil in full sun to light shade, with shelter from strong winds.